hmdo/hmdo.github.io/_pages/publications.md

 [B1] **Ha M. Do**, *“Fundamental of Electronic Measurement and Instrument,”* The Textbook for students, Published by Information and Library Center of PTIT, 2005 (in Vietnamese).

 # Journals
-[J7] **Ha M. Do**, Weihua Sheng, Erin Harrington, and Alex Bishop, "Clinical screening interview using a social robot for geriatric care," *IEEE Transactions on Automation Science and Engineering*, 2018 (Under Review).
+[J6] **Ha M. Do**, Weihua Sheng, Erin Harrington, and Alex Bishop, "Clinical screening interview using a social robot for geriatric care," *IEEE Transactions on Automation Science and Engineering*, 2020 (Conditionally Accepted).

-[J6] Minh Pham, **Ha M. Do**, and Weihua Sheng, "Negative emotion management using a smart shirt and a robot assistant,” *IEEE Transactions on Automation Science and Engineering*, 2018 (Under Review).

-[J5] **Ha M. Do**, Weihua Sheng, Meiqin Liu, and Yuexian Zou, "SoHAM: A sound-based human activity monitoring framework for home service robots," 2018 (prepared manuscript).
+[J5] **Ha M. Do**, Weihua Sheng, Meiqin Liu, and Yuexian Zou, "SoHAM: A sound-based human activity monitoring framework for home service robots," *IEEE Transactions on Automation Science and Engineering*, 2020 (Under Review).

 [J4] Duy Tran, **Ha M. Do**, Weihua Sheng, He Bai, and Girish Chowdhary, "[<span style="color:orange">Real-time Detection of Distracted Driving based on Deep Learning</span>](http://dx.doi.org/10.1049/iet-its.2018.5172)," *IET Intelligent Transport Systems* (2018).